Crime in Mexico: Violence against women

 As of 2014, Mexico has the 16th highest rate of homicides committed against women in the world.
 This rate has been on the rise since 2007.

 According to the 2013 Human Rights Watch, many women do not seek out legal redress after being victims of domestic violence and sexual assault because "the severity of punishments for some sexual offenses contingent on the "chastity" of the victim" and "those who do report them are generally met with suspicion, apathy, and disrespect."

 According to a 1997 study by Kaja Finkler, domestic abuse "is embedded in gender and marital relations fostered in Mexican women's dependence on their spouses for subsistence and for self-esteem, sustained by ideologies of romantic love, by family structure and residential arrangements."

 Gender violence is more prevalent in regions along the Mexico-US border and in areas of high drug trading activity and drug violence.
 The phenomenon of the female homicides in Ciudad Juárez involves the violent deaths of hundreds of women and girls since 1993 in the northern Mexican region of Ciudad Juárez, Chihuahua, a border city across the Rio Grande from the U.S. city of El Paso, Texas.
 As of February 2005, the number of murdered women in Ciudad Juarez since 1993 is estimated to be more than 370.

 In 2005, journalist Lydia Cacho published a book, Demons of Eden, exposing Mexican politicians and business leaders' large roles in a child sex trade spanning Mexico.
 She was abducted and harassed by police officers in response.

 Women in the Mexican drug war (2006–present) have been raped, tortured, and murdered in the conflict.

+Organized crime has forced many women to flee their homes and live in fear of being found.
+In a 2025 study of 16 women displaced by organized crime.
+The study shows that their survival strategies include individual, family, social, and institutional levels.
+Although the study finds that institutional responses are often limited or ineffective, forcing many women to rely more heavily on personal resilience and informal support systems that is only temporary.

+In 2025 Amnesty International reported 2,589 investigations into killings of women and 672 possible feminicides in 2025.
+The report also shows 3,637 cases of disappeared women, 1,745 of those were under the age of 19.
+It also shows CEDAW express concern about increasing gender-based violence by both state and non-state actors, including criminal organizations.
+Amnesty further noted that the poor response from authorities have pushed relatives of disappeared people, mostly women organized in collectives, to carry out dangerous searches on their own called “mujeres buscadoras”.